asmuts/petscorts-next/README.md

 Direct calls from the browser to the Node API server are also faster and less taxing on the front end.
 Ex. the search auto-complete generates tons of requests and they need to be fast!

-## Lambdas
+## Lambdas - Cold Start

-Since this is just a sample application, it suffers from AWS Lambda spin up lag.
-Once the lambdas are awake, all is well.
+Since this is just a sample application, it suffers from AWS Lambda cold start lag.
+Once the lambdas are warm, all is well.